jigglycrumb/nixfiles/common/modules/voxatron/README.md

   modules.voxatron.app-path = ""; # Optional.
 Relative to ~.
 Default: `Applications/voxatron`
 ```

-### Install voxatron
+### Install Voxatron

-Buy voxatron.
+Buy Voxatron.
 Then, extract the downloaded zip file to the `app-path` (default: `Applications/voxatron`).

 ## Running

-Start voxatron via your app launcher or with `voxatron` in your terminal.
+Start Voxatron via your app launcher or with `voxatron` in your terminal.